 Graduate Certificate of Counselling & Psychotherapy

-The Cairnmillar Graduate Certificate of Counselling and Psychotherapy introduces students to the foundational concepts and skills required to practice counselling and psychotherapy.
-The course provides training in specific counselling and psychotherapeutic modalities, enabling students to develop a foundational understanding, communication and practical skills required when working with people in a wide range of different professions.
+The Graduate Certificate of Counselling and Psychotherapy introduces students to the foundational concepts and skills required to practice counselling.
+The course provides training in specific counselling modalities, enabling students to develop a foundational understanding, communication and practical skills required when working with people in a wide range of different professions.
 When completing this course, students will be able to add specific counselling knowledge and skills to their present work-related skills and to enhance self-understanding.

-Students are trained in the application of counselling and psychotherapy skills through in-class peer and supervised practice, a discussion of case material, participating in intensive and regular small reflective group practice and clinical observation.
+Students are trained in the application of counselling skills through in-class peer practice, a discussion of case material, participating in intensive and regular small reflective group practice and clinical observation.

 |Location: Hawthorn East||Intake: Semester 1 each year|